Remembering Doris Day, a Hollywood icon who danced, acted and sang her way in our hearts…

-I watched many of her films as a kid, and now recently re-enjoyed two of these in Doris Day themed blogathons.
+I watched many of her films as a kid.
 With a re-watch of Young at Heart and The Thrill of it All.
-I’ve also learned more on the off screen facts behind these movies learning Day as delightful as she is off screen as on screen.
+I’ve also learned more on the off-screen facts behind these movies learning Day as delightful as she is off-screen as on screen.
 I’ve also discovered previously unseen treasures such as Teacher’s Pet and her last movie, With Six You Get Egg Roll (1968).

 My favourite of her movies always has to be Young at Heart, and not just because of her co-star Gig Young.
-Despite the fact, I hated the way her character dated gregarious Gig Young’s Alex Burke then dumped him for a surly Sinatra in Barney Sloan.
+But I hated the way her character dated gregarious Gig Young’s Alex Burke then dumped him for a surly Sinatra in Barney Sloan.
 I really couldn’t fault the actress, especially in her rendition of You, My Love with ol’ blue eyes himself.